Pallet Stretch Wrap

 2. Stack your shipment on the pallet.

-Use pallet lined paper or a slip sheet under the load and under every third layer to evenly distribute weight throughout your shipment and to protect the bottom layer.
-When stacking, leave no spaces between products.
 Align boxes in columns from corner to corner for a stronger load.
 Boxes should be new and able to handle stacking and always stack smaller, lighter items on heavier items.
 Make sure boxes are sealed securely.
+Consider how your products will be aligned.
+An interlocking brick stacking pattern may seem to promote load stability but in effect, will damage the boxes more than a column stacking pattern.

-3. Secure your shipment to the pallet.
+3. Secure your shipment to the pallet using pallet stretch wrap.

-Pallet stretch wrapping is an effective way to keep all the boxes together.
-Start by applying stretch wrap around the pallet and then, continue wrapping upward around the load.
+Peel off a couple of feet off the stretch film roll.
+Squeezing about eight inches of the wrap into a loose rope, thread the rope through and around the corner of pallet, tie to secure.
+Start by applying stretch wrap around the base of the pallet at least four times for optimal results and then, continue wrapping upward around the load, keeping a consistent stretch on the film.
 Overlap the wrapping by 50 percent, making sure the stretch wrap is tight enough to prevent the possibility of boxes shifting.
 You can also place a dust cover sheet over top of your shipment to protect it from the time it is packed to the time it is delivered.
+Make sure you wrap your pallet securely to ensure stability to prevent anything from falling off the pallet.
+Wrap tightly especially around the corners of the boxes.

 There are additional products you can use to protect your pallet loads.
 Edge protectors can greatly reduce chances of shipping damage.
 Corner boards can be used to stabilize loads, prevent damages to the edges of loads, and increase strength when stacking boxes vertically.
 These products should cover the entire length and height of loads and be used on all corners.
 Using edge protectors and corner boards on palletized loads will help maintain each box’s shape, rather than allowing boxes to be squeezed in when stretch wrap is applied.
+Our pallet wrap is manufactured to provide unmatched strength and durability, especially when wrapping irregular-shaped loads.

 Please contact us for quotes.